keithledgerwood/WICLab-guide/v2/07-lcm-mover-leaver.md

-# Lifecycle Management - Mover
+# Internal Mobility

-## Lifecycle Management - Mover - Setup
+## Navigating Employee Transitions Efficiently

 1. Move your user to the new *Department* in the BambooHR tenant.